 - MRS 45 “Regional Inter-State Consultation Mechanisms on Migration Approaches, Recent Activities and Implications for Global Governance of Migration”

-- IOM is a participant in the Bali Process Steering group and in IGC.
+- IOM is a participant (Member Organization) in the Bali Process, Budapest Process, IGC and the Prague Process.

 IOM as an observer to ISCMs: